 Dirt everywhere in party offices

 Every day, hundreds of people flock to the provisional offices established by the party.
-Here, leadership meetings are conducted on regular basis.
-Although, the litter generated by these visitors is visible in every corner.
+Here, leadership meetings are conducted on a regular basis.
+Although, the litter generated by these visitors is visible on every corner.
 Upon our arrival at the Congress office in Kannaud, breakfast plates and discarded disposable water glasses were strewn about the area.
 There was also evidence of gutkha consumers, with spit in various places.
 Indeed, such conditions were pervasive.

 In the 2018 general elections in Bangladesh, approximately 150 million PVC posters were produced for promotional purposes.
 Intriguingly, similar data is not available in India, despite being larger than Bangladesh and touting itself as the world's most populous democracy.
-This is notable especially considering that in 2019, the National Green Tribunal was directed to oversee the usage of plastic during elections.
+This is notable, especially considering that in 2019, the National Green Tribunal was directed to oversee the usage of plastic during elections.

 What is the solution?

-Keep reading
+Keep Reading